Book your 2019 safari adventure before 21 December 2018 and Find out more

 Formerly known as Lourenço Marques - this old port city features a vibrant blend of Portuguese and African cultures.

 This evening we enjoy some excellent seafood in a local restaurant (own expense), where you can sample the spicy flavours of Mozambique.
-Our overnight stay is in a guesthouse, with twin rooms and one bathroom shared between two rooms.
+Our overnight stay is in a hotel with twin rooms en-suite.

 Arabic influences are strong in Inhambane dating back to when slaves, ivory, gold and spices were traded along the East Coast of Africa.
 Explore Inhambane, visiting the fresh produce market and its 200 year old cathedral, before continuing to Praia de Barra.
 Our accommodation here is in casitas with en suite bathrooms, situated on Barra beach.